 This assumes you have an incident response plan.
 If not, create one.

 - Contact your IT security response team (form this if you don’t already have one).

 - Engage your internal IT team and/or your technology solution partner team to address.

 - Contact legal representation.
-Have them contact insurance representation about liability and potential compensation.
+Have them contact insurance representatives about liability and potential compensation.
 Ransomware fees may be reimbursable, depending upon your organization's cybersecurity insurance plans.